Hennenman: History

 Hennenman, which was built as a single railway station, was formerly denoted as Ventersburg Road.
 In 1927, it was renamed after local Afrikaner P.F.
 Hennenman, from Swartpan Farm.

 In 1944, black South Africans were confined to a segregated enclave in southern Hennenman.
-During apartheid, this area was cleared by order of the government and nearly all then-residents relocated to a new township some fifteen kilometres away, Vergenoeg (Afrikaans for "Far enough", now Phomolong).
+During apartheid, this area was cleared by order of the government and nearly all then-residents relocated to a new township some fifteen kilometres away, Vergenoeg (Afrikaans for "contentment", now Phomolong).

 Law and government

 Government

 On 5 December 2000, Hennenman was incorporated into the Matjhabeng Local Municipality with the city of Welkom and the municipalities of Allanridge, Odendaalsrus, Ventersburg and Virginia.

 Coat of arms

 Hennenman established a municipality in 1947.
 The council later assumed a coat of arms, and registered it with the Orange Free State Provincial Administration in January 1958.